 8 | CAR WASH

 Do you have a toy car?
 Whether a large ride on one or a smaller toy car, washing the car is a fun activity for your toddler!
 Take your toy car, a bucket of soapy water, a rag or a sponge, and you have an activity!
 My toddler loves this activity and we usually do it every Spring when we pull the car out of winter storage.

 9 | WASH THE DISHES

 I can only hope my child loves to wash the dishes as much at age 15 as she does at age 3.
-This is a go to activity for me because it is so easy.
-Water and soap, some play dishes, and some sponges is all you need!
+This is a go-to activity for me because it is so easy.
+Water and soap, some play dishes, and some sponges are all you need!

 10 | SPAY THE NUMBERS

 Using some paper and a spray bottle of water, we created this easy number recognition game!
 I taped the paper to our fence, but a garage door, patio, or siding on your house would work just as well!
 I simply called out a number and M sprayed what I called out.
 You could easily do this with letters, shapes, colours, or words as well.